wdoyle42/hoddatasci/README.md

 # Schedule

-## Thursday, August 22 Topic for the Week: Getting Data 1– Tools of the Trade
+## Thursday, August 22 Topic for the Week: Getting Data– Tools of the Trade

 *Resources*